Southwell, Nottinghamshire: Early history

 Eadwy of England gave land in Southwell to Oskytel, Archbishop of York, in 956, this charter being the first dated reference to Southwell.
 In 1051 Archbishop Ælfric Puttoc died at Southwell, which indicates that the archiepiscopal residence and church might have been established by then.
 A tessellated floor and the 11th-century tympanum over a doorway in the north transept are evidence of construction of the Minster after this time.
 The Domesday Book (1086) gives detail of an archiepiscopal manor in Southwell.

 A custom known as the "Gate to Southwell" originated after 1109, when the Archbishop of York, Thomas I, wrote to each Nottinghamshire parish for contributions to building of a new mother church.
 Annually at Whitsuntide, the resulting "Southwell Pence" were taken to the Minster in a procession from Nottingham, headed by the Mayor and followed by clergy and lay people bound for Southwell's Whitsun Fair.
 The Pence were paid at the Minster's north porch to the Chapter Clerk.
 The "gate" in the name of Southwell Gate means "street", as in many East Midland and North-Eastern street names.
 The custom in its original form persisted well into the 16th century.
 It was revived in 1981 by the Dolphin Morrismen, but imposition of traffic-management costs forced the organisers to abandon it in 2014.
-It is survived by the Gate to Southwell Festival, a broad musical event held every early June since 2007 on a site near Southwell and at various venues in the town.
+It is survived by the Gate to Southwell Festival, a broad musical event held annually since 2007 (except 2020) now in early July on a site near Southwell and at various venues in the town.

 Geoffrey Plantagenet was ordained a priest at Southwell in 1189.
-On 4 April 1194, Richard I and the King of Scots, William I, were in Southwell, having spent Palm Sunday in Clipstone.
+On 4 April 1194, Richard I and the King of Scots, William I, were in Southwell, having spent Palm Sunday in Kings Clipstone.
 King John visited Southwell between 1207 and 1213, ostensibly to hunt in Sherwood Forest, but also on the way to expedition to Wales in 1212.